 As described under "Discussion Regarding Summary Compensation Table and Grants of Plan-Based Awards Table," in contemplation of our initial public offering, on August 9, 2011, we entered into employment agreements with Messrs.
-Foran, Lancaster, Hairford and Robinson and an independent contractor agreement with Mr. Nicklin and his consulting company.
+Foran, Hairford and Lancaster and an independent contractor agreement with Mr. Nicklin and his consulting company.
+In March 2014, we entered into an employment agreement with Mr. London in substantially the same form as that of Messrs.
+Foran, Hairford and Lancaster.
+The principal difference in Mr. London's employment agreement as compared to the employment agreement of Messrs.
+Foran, Hairford and Lancaster is that Mr. London's agreement does not include a "modified single trigger" that would have allowed him to receive a "change in control" payment if he terminated his agreement without "good reason" within 30 days prior to or 12 months after a change in control.